 Barriers related to yourself

-The belief that one is not unwell enough to need PR
+I am not bad enough to need PR

 Barriers related to other factors

 I am very busy and it will be hard to find the time

 I can’t get there due to transport difficulties